⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 The ADDIE training process model is a widely-used approach to instructional design that consists of five steps:

-1. Analysis: This step involves identifying the needs and goals of the training, as well as the characteristics of the target audience.
+1. Analysis: This step involves identifying the needs and goals of the training.

-2. Design: This step involves creating a detailed plan for the training, including the content, activities, and assessments that will be used.
+2. Design: This step involves creating a detailed plan for the training, including the content, activities, and assessments.

 3. Development: This step involves creating the actual training materials and activities, such as slides, videos, and exercises.